 The entire LTCI premium paid by the business is excluded from the employee's income.
-This exclusion applies to shareholder employees in C corporations and to shareholder employees who own two percent or less of an S Corporation.
+This exclusion applies to shareholder employees in C corporations and to shareholder employees who own 2% or less of an S Corporation.

 Thus, to review: C corporations which pay LTCI premiums through a valid IRC section 105 plan for employee coverage may deduct the premiums and are not limited by the age-related cap.
-Nor are C corporations limited by the 10 percent AGI floor.
+Nor are C corporations limited by the 7.5% AGI floor.
 Such coverage is also not taxable to the employees.
-Hence, C corporation shareholder employees, where the corporation has retained earnings, may find asset-based LTCI policies with comprehensive COB coverage attractive.
-The COB premium is deductible to the corporation without limit, the COB premium is not taxable to the shareholder employee, and LTC benefit payments are tax free under IRC section 7702B.
-This assumes total shareholder compensation is "reasonable" under IRC section 162.
+Hence, C corporation shareholder employees, where the corporation has retained earnings, may find asset-based LTCI policies with AOB and comprehensive COB coverage attractive.
+The AOB and COB premiums are deductible to the corporation without limit, the AOB and COB premiums are not taxable to the shareholder employee, and LTC benefit payments are tax free under IRC section 7702B.